See all chapters of A Guide to Solvency II.

 Where the relevant contracts do not specify an upper limit on the cash-flow amounts (e.g., leases with “upward only rent increases”), the PRA considers that the upper bounding of cash-flow amounts may be determined through appropriate assumptions for the rate of any future escalation.

-SS7/18 will continue to permit certain non-fixed cash-flows to be treated as “fixed” (rather than HP), and hence will continue to allow changes related to inflation indices and changes to cash flows for which suitable compensation is paid (i.e., leaving available the 10% allowance for HP assets).
-The PRA does however foresee that assets that were restructured to meet current MA requirements may be “un-restructured” to fall within the looser HP regime (albeit still requiring approval), and indeed reiterates its expectation (from SS7/18) that such assets should be included “directly” where possible.
-Even if the assets remain in “securitised” form, the value of any residual interest should not be greater than what would have applied to the underlying assets in “un-securitised” form.
+The PRA will continue to permit certain non-fixed cash-flows to be treated as “fixed” (rather than HP), and hence will continue to allow changes related to inflation indices and changes to cash flows for which suitable compensation is paid (i.e., leaving available the 10% allowance for HP assets).
+The PRA does, however, foresee that assets that were restructured to meet current MA requirements may be “unrestructured” to fall within the looser HP regime (albeit still requiring approval), and indeed reiterates its expectation (from PRA SS7/18) that such assets should be included “directly” where possible.
+Even if the assets remain in “securitised” form, the value of any residual interest should not be greater than what would have applied to the underlying assets in “unsecuritised” form.

-For HP assets, the PRA also proposes to build on the matching tests set out in SS7/18, to deal with the news risks introduced by inclusion of HP assets, for example, as follows:
+For HP assets, the PRA builds on the matching tests set out in PRA SS7/18, to deal with the new risks introduced by inclusion of HP assets, for example, as follows:

-- Cash flows of a different amount being received than expected, for example where coupons are linked to the achievement of environmental impact targets.
+- Cash flows of a different amount being received than what was expected, for example where coupons are linked to the achievement of environmental impact targets.

 - Future contractual payments to the borrower being of different amounts and/or timing than expected, for example from a lease related to the completion of a construction project.

-The decision on which approach to take may not always be clear cut, and the PRA gives examples of scenarios where it could be appropriate to take a deterministic approach:
+The decision on whether to take a deterministic or statistical approach when projecting HP cash flows may not always be clear cut, and the PRA has given examples of scenarios where it could be appropriate to take a deterministic approach:

 - An infrastructure project where the project sponsor can prepay in the event of construction failure.